Nelbert442/dero-golang-pool/README.md

 #### Features
 * Developed in Golang
 * Utilizing Graviton for backend, built and supported by deroproject core team
-* In-built http server for web UI
+* In-built http/https server for web UI
 * Mining hardware monitoring, track if workers are sick
 * Keep track of accepts, rejects and block stats
 * Daemon failover, leverage multiple daemons (upstreams) and pool will get work from the first alive node, while monitoring the rest for backups
 * Concurrent shares processing by using multiple threads
 * Supports mining rewards sent directly to an exchange or wallet
 * Allows use of integrated addresses (dERi) and paymentIDs
-* API in JSON for easy integration to web frontend
+* API (http/https) in JSON for easy integration to web frontend
 * Utils functions and switch for mining algorithm support, this way you can modify which mining algo is required from config.json with ease and update code in only a couple places
 * Support for fixed difficulty with minimum difficulty settings on a per-port basis
 * Support for variable difficulty with maxjump flexibilities and customization settings